 The decline in a vehicle's value of the course of its life is called depreciation.
 According to Edmunds, a vehicle depreciates 11 percent the moment it is driven off the lot.
 The vehicle than depreciates an additional 15 to 25 percent a year.
 How quickly a vehicle depreciates is determined by mileage, certain extra features and vehicle make.

-According to AutoMD.com, more people are keeping their vehicles longer.
-78 percent of those polled said they keep their vehicles for more than 10 years.
+According to AutoMD.com, more Americans are keeping their vehicles longer.

 Whether it is the result of a down economy, the improvement of vehicles' longevity or a culture that has turned toward social networking over face-to-face contact, owners are keeping their vehicles for longer.
 When choosing an auto loan term, consumers should consider how long they plan to own the vehicle, keeping in mind factors such as starting a new family or retiring.